⚡ Plumbing · Vancouver, WA

 Prices estimated using the NailThePrice Local Cost Model™ — national averages adjusted for Vancouver's labor rates, cost of living, and material pricing.

-How Much Does Each Part of Bathroom addition Cost?
+How Much Does Each Part of Bathroom Addition Cost?

 The cost to add a bathroom in Vancouver ranges from $12,720 to $53,000, with most homeowners paying around $26,500.
 Your actual cost depends on several factors specific to your home and the Portland-Vancouver market.